leesoohang/project2-table-for-all/README.md

 - Recipe export as local text file

 ## Usage

-Please visit the deployed application [link](https://table-for-all.netlify.app), and follow the following demo video to use:

 1. To search for a recipe, type the search keyword or ingredient (or a mix of both) in the search bar, and then indicate your required dietary intolerances and press the search button.
    ![home](./assets/screenshot-home.png)